Eyelid Surgery (Blepharoplasty)

 Your Eyelid Surgery Consultation

-Your health and safety are Dr. Ford’s top priorities.
+Your health and safety are our surgeons’ top priorities.
 During your in-office consultation, he will gather the following information:

 • Pre-existing eye conditions, such as dry eye or glaucoma